picotech/picosdk-python-wrappers/README.md

 ### Driver-agnostic examples

 The `anyScopeExamples` folder contains examples in pure python which do the same thing as the C-style examples, but in a driver-generic way.
-These examples are currently not being developed further but are still avaliable to use and develop futher yourself.
+These examples are currently not being developed further but are still available to use and develop further yourself.

 ### Python Classes